kimww42/ICDR/README.md

 ```
 @inproceedings{AirNet,
-author = {Li, Boyun and Liu, Xiao and Hu, Peng and Wu, Zhongqin and Lv, Jiancheng and Peng, Xi},
+author =
-title = {{All-In-One Image Restoration for Unknown Corruption}},
+title =
-booktitle = {IEEE Conference on Computer Vision and Pattern Recognition},
+booktitle =
-year = {2022},
+year =
-address = {New Orleans, LA},
+address =
-month = jun
+month =
 }
 ```

 ## Acknowledgement

-This repo is built upon the framework of [DASR](https://github.com/The-Learning-And-Vision-Atelier-LAVA/DASR), and we borrow some code from [mmcv](https://github.com/open-mmlab/mmcv), thanks for their excellent work!
+This repo is built upon the framework of [AIRNET](https://github.com/XLearning-SCU/2022-CVPR-AirNet), thanks for their excellent work!